Climate and Average Weather Year Round in Chicago Illinois, United States

 The calmer time of year lasts for 4.9 months, from May 6 to October 1.
 The calmest month of the year in Chicago is July, with an average hourly wind speed of 8.7 miles per hour.

 The predominant average hourly wind direction in Chicago varies throughout the year.

 The wind is most often from the north for 1.7 months, from March 6 to April 27, with a peak percentage of 29% on March 10.
 The wind is most often from the south for 6.7 months, from April 27 to November 19, with a peak percentage of 36% on September 7.
 The wind is most often from the west for 3.6 months, from November 19 to March 6, with a peak percentage of 41% on January 1.

 Chicago is located near a large body of water (e.g., ocean, sea, or large lake).
 This section reports on the wide-area average surface temperature of that water.

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 2.7 months, from July 4 to September 25, with an average temperature above 65°F. The day of the year with the warmest water is August 12, with an average temperature of 72°F.
+The time of year with warmer water lasts for 2.7 months, from July 4 to September 25, with an average temperature above 65°F. The month of the year in Chicago with the warmest water is August, with an average temperature of 72°F.

-The time of year with cooler water lasts for 4.9 months, from December 12 to May 10, with an average temperature below 43°F. The day of the year with the coolest water is March 1, with an average temperature of 35°F.
+The time of year with cooler water lasts for 4.9 months, from December 12 to May 10, with an average temperature below 43°F. The month of the year in Chicago with the coolest water is February, with an average temperature of 36°F.